NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

-# Acknowledging NCAR and CISL
+# Acknowledging NSF NCAR and CISL

-A requirement of all allocations and use of NCAR HPC resources managed by CISL, including the CMIP Analysis Platform and Research Data Archive, is to acknowledge NCAR and CISL support for your research.
+A requirement of all allocations and use of NSF NCAR HPC resources managed by CISL, including the CMIP Analysis Platform and Research Data Archive, is to acknowledge NSF NCAR and CISL support for your research.
 Our ability to identify supported scientific results helps ensure continued support from NSF and other sources for future HPC systems.

-Upon completion of your project, NCAR requires an accomplishment report
+Upon completion of your project, NSF NCAR requires an accomplishment report
 containing:

-1. The research results obtained using NCAR resources,
+1. The research results obtained using NSF NCAR resources,
 2. a list of scientific publications that resulted from this research,
-3. the names and affiliations of graduate students who used NCAR resources, and
+3. the names and affiliations of graduate students who used NSF NCAR resources, and
-4. the title, author, and relevant citation data for any theses or dissertations produced using NCAR computational resources.
+4. the title, author, and relevant citation data for any theses or dissertations produced using NSF NCAR computational resources.

 The accomplishment report should be sent as a PDF to <alloc@ucar.edu>.